Committed To Protecting Your Parenting Rights

 Child custody disputes are among the most difficult family law conflicts parents face.
 Even if you do agree with your child’s other parent on most issues, it can be overwhelming to negotiate decision-making rights and parenting access.
 With an attorney’s help, you can secure terms that allow you to build your relationship with your child after a family break up.

-Since 2005, our lawyer at Mathers Law Offices, LLC, has helped Scottsdale residents find effective solutions for complex legal matters.
+Since 2005, our lawyer at Mathers Law Offices, LLC, has helped Scottsdale residents find effective solutions for complex legal concerns.
 Attorney Chris Mathers understands that your child’s well-being is your number one concern, which is why he will tirelessly advocate for a fair parenting arrangement.
 Whether you are pursuing divorce or are an unmarried parent, you can rely on us to resolve your family law matter effectively.

 Factors That Affect Your Parenting Agreement